 If you have a dependent child who earned income by performing services, this income is included in your dependent's gross income and must be reported on his or her individual tax return.
 This is true even if a local law states that a child's parent has the right the claim the earnings and even received the earnings because of this ruling.

-They may need to file a return if one of the special reasons to file a tax return applies to them.
+Your dependent might need to file a return if one of the special reasons to file a tax return applies to them.
 For example, if they bought health insurance from the Marketplace, they need to file a return in order to claim the refundable Premium Tax Credit.

-I Want to Start My Tax Return Now!
+Start Your Tax Return Now!

-What to Do If Your Dependent Cannot File Their Own Return Due to Their Age
+Dependent Cannot File Due to Age

 If your dependent child must file a tax return, but cannot because of their age or other reason, you, a guardian, or other person who is legally responsible for the child must file the return on the child's behalf.
 The person must also sign the child name on the return if the child cannot sign it, followed by "By [your signature], parent for minor child."
 In addition, if your child owes tax on their income and they do not pay the tax due, you (or the child's guardian) are responsible for paying the owed tax.

-Dividend and Interest Income From Dependent That You Could Report on Your Tax Return
+Dividend and Interest Income From Dependent

 You may be able to include your dependent child's dividend and interest income on your tax return.
 If you report this income on your return, your child will not have to file their own tax return.
 All of the following conditions must be met before you can claim your child's interest and dividend income on your return: